nikhilpatidar01/Web-Application-Penetration-Testing/README.md

 ## 📚 Reference & Attribution

 > 🧾 **Disclaimer:**
-> This repository is a collection of cybersecurity notes, built with reference to the sessions conducted by **Mr. Sachin Verma Sir** at **Armour Infosec**.
+> This repository is a collection of Webpentest notes, built with reference to the sessions conducted by **Mr. Sachin Verma Sir** at **Armour Infosec**.
 > While the foundational knowledge and many core concepts are derived from the coaching content, I have also:
 > - 🛠️ Rewritten and structured the material in my own way
 > - 🧠 Added personal insights, practical examples, and formatting